Banging Toolbox

 Choosing the best cordless jigsaw

 The Makita XVJ03 is one of the lightest jigsaws you can buy with this much power.
-It is also remarkably precise, allowing you to cut curves and shapes without a lot of effort required.
+Moreover, it is remarkably precise, allowing you to cut curves and shapes without a lot of effort required.

 It even handles straight cuts pretty well, definitely better than a lot of other jigsaws in this price range.